translatorzepp/HealthTrackerPrototype/readme.md

 ✨ created with react-native-cli ✨

-Run instructions for Android:
+## Run instructions for Android

-  • Have an Android emulator running (quickest way to get started), or a device connected.
+• Have an Android emulator running (quickest way to get started), or a device connected. e.g.:

-    • e.g. `cd path/to/android/sdk && emulator -avd @NameOfVirtualDeviceWith_Instead_of_Spaces -netdely none -netspeed full`
+    • cd path/to/android/sdk && emulator -avd @NameOfVirtualDeviceWith_Instead_of_Spaces -netdely none -netspeed full

 • `cd path/to/HealthTrackerPrototype && react-native run-android`

-Run instructions for iOS:
+## Run instructions for iOS:

 • `cd path/to/HealthTrackerPrototype && react-native run-ios`

-  - or -
+or

 • Open `ios/HealthTrackerPrototype.xcodeproj` in Xcode

 • Hit the Run button